 Even though we now have a wide range of drug addiction treatment programs available in the state, they aren’t enough to cater to all those who need them.
 The available programs can only serve a limited number of patients at a time due to limited bed or staff availability.
 Some rehab centers have long waiting lists, discouraging others who might want to receive treatment at these facilities.

 Most drug treatment facilities in the country are found in places with high populations, leaving those in less populated states scrambling for the few available ones.
-Additionally, addiction treatment programs in some states are more spread out making access and commute difficult for those in rural areas.
+Additionally, addiction treatment programs in some states are more spread out making access and commuting difficult for those in rural areas.
 If this wasn’t enough, these facilities also often have a shortage of qualified personnel.
 The available doctors, psychiatrists, therapists, etc., are therefore stretched out as they try to meet the demand for treatment.

 Stigma Against Addiction Treatment

 Another barrier to accessing drug treatment is stigma.
-A lot of those willing to undergo treatment fear losing their friends, embarrassing their families or having people think badly of them.
+A lot of those willing to undergo treatment fear losing their friends, embarrassing their families, or having people think badly of them.
 Yet others are unwilling to open up about their lives in front of strangers and might not want to participate in group or even individual therapy, therefore hindering effective treatment.

 Challenges Faced By Women